Wurzelfäule

 Prevention of root rot

-To prevent your plants from developing root rot, you should follow a few basic care tips:
+To prevent your plants from developing root rot in the first place, you should follow some basic care tips:

 • Use drainage holes in the pot